Ido-Kadosh/car-rental/README.md

-Car Rental Frontend app with react and tailwind
+Car Rental Frontend app demo with react and tailwind